-Tahoe Donner Downhill Ski Resort specializes in teaching first-timers and novices, and is committed to being the best place for family fun and learning in the Tahoe region.
-Listed below are some tips to make your experience as enjoyable as possible.
+Tahoe Donner Downhill Ski Resort specializes in teaching first-timers and novices and is committed to being the best place for family fun and learning in the Tahoe region.
+Here are some tips to make your experience as enjoyable as possible.

-- Purchase a ski or snowboard package (includes lift ticket, lesson and rental equipment) at our ticket and lesson location.
+- Purchase a ski or snowboard package (includes lift ticket, lesson and rental equipment) online or on-site.
 Reservations are highly recommended.

-- Children must be able to use bathroom independently, be potty trained, and no pull-ups allowed.
+- Children must be potty trained and able to use bathroom independently.
+Pull-ups are not allowed.

-- Be sure to receive your child claim check and have it when picking up your child at the end of the lesson.
+- Be sure to receive your child claim-check and have it with you when picking up your child at the end of the lesson.

-- Please keep in mind that the ski lessons are physically demanding and your child must be willing to ski and separate from you.
+- Please keep in mind that ski lessons are physically demanding.
+Your child must be willing to ski without parental interference.
 We recommend a hearty breakfast to start the day.

-- Be sure to have the appropriate clothing for skiing and riding.
-REQUIRED ITEMS IN LESSONS are gloves, eyewear, and helmet (helmets provided in lesson packages in rentals).
-Other essential items are a jacket and snow pants.
+- Be sure to wear appropriate clothing for skiing and riding.
+REQUIRED ITEMS FOR LESSONS: gloves, eye wear and helmet (helmets are included in lesson packages).
+Other essentials include a jacket and snow pants.
 This will help make their first experience great!

-- Parents must remain at Tahoe Donner Downhill Ski Resort throughout the whole lesson time.
+- Parents must remain at Tahoe Donner Downhill Ski Resort throughout the entire lesson.
 Parents can watch their child's lesson, ski/ride, take a lesson, or enjoy the sundeck, fire pits, cafe or lodge.
-Parents may not leave the facilities while their children are in lessons.
+Parents may not leave the facility while their children are taking lessons.